Mesa Verde National Park, Colorado, United States of America: What to pack, what to wear, and when to go [2022]

 March

 March in Mesa Verde National Park is pretty cool.
-The average overnight temperatures in the area are in the high 20s F (single digits below 0 C).
-It snows sometimes.
+The rain/snow can amount to several inches/centimeters.
+During this time, temperatures average in the low 50s F (low 10s C), although night temperatures can dip into the low 20s F (single digits below 0 C).

 What to wear/what to pack: